Conservation impact through the years

 Tanzania

 Designed and led a behaviour change and capacity-building programme in Northern Tanzania to promote safe hygiene and sanitation practices.
-Engaged communities, schools, the private sector, and local authorities while coordinating research, stakeholder collaboration, and resource management to drive lasting impact.
+Coordinated research, stakeholder engagement, and resource management while working across departments and fostering cross-sector collaboration with communities, schools, local authorities, and the private sector to drive lasting impact.

 NOAA, Living Oceans and K2 Studios